NaosFabrik/NaosFabrik.github.io/_posts/2021-05-05-photography-award.md

 categories:
 - Photography
 feature_text: |
-  The History of the Alembic tool
 ---

 Since I was around 10 years old, I started to take pictures.

 In my junior and senior high schools, I belonged to a new-founded photo club and worked as a leader in my secound grade in the high school.

-I have recieved around both nation wide and international 20 awards.
-In addition to challenge conpetitions, I also like to take pictures with some message to think about.
+I have recieved around both nation-wide and international 20 awards.

-Watching exhibited my works at museums, station, at times, on magazines are precious time, but simultaneously I feel a bit anxitious about how my work reached to visitors and viewers.
+Some of them were exhibited in several museums, spreaded as a postcard, used for advertisement, and contributed for the suggestion of filming locations.

 <!-- more -->
-* ""

-Hikoma Ueno

-Exhibition: Nov. - Dec.
-2012 at [TOKYO PHOTOGRAPHIC ART MUSEUM](https://topmuseum.jp/e/contents/index.html)

-*
+* "Parallel "World"

 Japan-China-Korea

-*

 *　"My Grandpa and Blue"